Pure Dimension and Projectivity of Tropical Polytopes: Projectivity, Free Modules, Idempotents and Regularity

 \begin{proposition} $F_k$ is a free $\ft$-module on the subset $\lbrace e_1, \dots, e_k \rbrace$ of standard basis vectors. \end{proposition} \begin{proof} It follows from general results about semirings with zero (see for example \cite[Proposition~17.12]{Golan10}) that $\trop^k$ is a free $\trop$-module of rank $k$, with free basis $\lbrace e_1, \dots, e_k \rbrace$.
 We claim that $F_k$ is a free $\ft$-module with the same basis.
 Suppose $M$ is an $\ft$-module and $f : \lbrace e_1, \dots, e_k \rbrace \to M$ is a function.
 We may obtain from $M$ a $\trop$-module $M^0$ by adjoining a new element $0_M$, and defining $0_M \oplus m = m \oplus 0_M = m$, $(-\infty) m = 0_M$ and $\lambda 0_M = 0_M$ for all $m \in M^0$ and $\lambda \in \trop$.
 Now by freeness of $\trop^k$, there is a unique $\trop$-module morphism $g : \trop^k \to M^0$ extending $f$.
 It follows from the definition of $M^0$ that $g$ maps elements of $F_k$ to elements of $M$, so it restricts to an $\ft$-module morphism $h: F_k \to M$ extending $f$.
 Moreover, if $h' : F_k \to M$ were another such map, then it would extend to a distinct morphism from $\trop^k$ to $M^0$ extending $f$, contradicting the uniqueness of $g$. \end{proof}

-Unlike for modules over a ring, a projective $\ft$-module need not be a direct summand of a free module.
-We do, however, have the following formulation, parts of which are well known for semirings with zero (see for example \cite[Proposition~17.16]{Golan10}) but which needs slightly more work for $\ft$.
+An abstract characterisation of the finitely generated projective modules over a distributive semifield (such as $\trop$), given in terms of direct factors\footnote{Specifically, it is shown that a homomorphism $B$ between free modules $\mathcal{U}$ and $\mathcal{X}$ is (von Neumann) regular if and only of there exists a homomorphism between free modules $\mathcal{X}$ and $\mathcal{Y}$ whose kernel congruence induces a well-defined projection that maps each equivalence class onto a unique representative lying in the image of $B$.}, can be found in \cite[Theorem 15]{Cohen06}.
+Since our focus is on the connection between projectivity and dimension, we consider the following formulation, parts of which are well known for semirings with zero (see for example \cite[Proposition~17.16]{Golan10}) but which needs slightly more work for $\ft$.
 Recall that a \textit{retraction} of an algebraic structure is an idempotent endomorphism; the image of a retraction is called a \textit{retract}.

 \begin{theorem} Let $X$ be a polytope of generator dimension $k$.
 Then the following are equivalent: \begin{itemize} \item[(i)] $X$ is projective; \item[(ii)] $X$ is isomorphic to a retract of the free $\ft$-module $F_k$; \item[(iii)] $X$ is isomorphic to the column space of a $k \times k$ idempotent matrix over $\ft$; \item[(iv)] $X$ is isomorphic to the column space of an idempotent square matrix over $\ft$. \end{itemize} \end{theorem} \begin{proof} Suppose (i) holds.
 Since $X$ is $k$-generated, Proposition~\ref{prop_freemod} means that there is a surjective morphism $\pi : F_k \to X$.
 We also have the identity morphism $\iota_M : X \to X$.
 By projectivity, there is a map $\psi : X \to F_k$ such that $\pi \circ \psi = \iota_X$.
 But now $\psi \circ \pi : F_k \to F_k$ is a retraction with image isomorphic to $X$, so (ii) holds.